johndonneUZH/assignments/SoCo_HS24-group_66-a3/README.md

 Usage: java Tig status <filename>.
 Filename is optional, if none provided, the status of all files is displayed.

 Parameters:
-- <filename>: Optional.
+- filename: Optional.
 Specifies the file whose status to check.
 If omitted, shows the status of all files.

 Workflow:
 1. Read Repository's state files (listed above).